Step 5, Alternative Twelve Steps

 Step Five continues the process that started with Step Four: Looking at behavior patterns, as opposed to just behaviors in isolation.

 So, let's say you identify a problematic pattern.
 Trying to understanding it means wondering why you do what you do.
 Is it just because you're an evil, nasty person?
 Is it that you're so lazy that you do things that hurt other people out of sheer laziness?
-Or is there some kind of a method behind the madness?
+Or is there some method behind the madness?

 It's good to think of it as having several steps in this process.
 You know, sub-steps of Step Five.

-And then, if you find another person, a friend, to talk to about what happened...
+And then, if you find another person, a friend, to talk to about what happened.
 It helps you find words to express this in such a way that somebody else can understand it.
-So the person listens to you and asks questions...
+Your friend listens to you and asks questions.
 And, as they progressively get to understand what it is, it helps you find the words that capture what happened.
-In doing this, you have more of a handle on what it is that was causing you to slip into that kind of behavior pattern.
+As you do this, you gain more understanding about what it is that was causing you to slip into that kind of behavior pattern.

 What I want to encourage you to do is to pay a little bit more attention to the specifics of each step.
-There's nothing wrong with getting a general glimpse, a sense of where this is going...
+There's nothing wrong with getting a general glimpse, a sense of where this is going.
 But there's also a lot of value in staying to dig a little deeper at each step.